 Our team has extensive experience in EU trade matters, long-lasting relationships with key EU decision-makers and excellent insight into the workings of the EU institutions and the political drivers of EU policy-making.
 Several team members of our Trade group have held senior positions in national administration(s), the European Parliament and/or the European Commission.

-Akkas & Associates’ lawyers advise clients on, and resolves issues related to, the impact of regulations mandated by the European Union and World Trade Organization.
+Akkas & Associates Turkish Law Firm advise clients on, and resolves issues related to, the impact of regulations mandated by the European Union and World Trade Organization.
 Our primary objective is to help clients overcome commercial obstacles related to market access and import and export-related difficulties that result from government intervention and market regulations in Turkey.

 Turkish Family Law & Divorce

-Akkas & Associates’ Turkish family lawyers and divorce attorneys are prepared to handle divorce cases, from a simple no-contest divorce proceeding to a complicated divorce with significant property and children.
+Akkas & Associates Turkish Law Firm lawyers are prepared to handle divorce cases, from a simple no-contest divorce proceeding to a complicated divorce with significant property and children.
 Our divorce lawyers also represent our clients in other family law issues including; contested divorce, uncontested divorce, alimony & compensation, child custody, child support, recognition of foreign divorce decree, and other family law litigation.

 Turkish Divorce Regulations